 What is bitvol.info?

-The Bitcoin Volatility Index is used for tracking the Bitcoin price volatility in US dollars over different periods of time.
+The Bitcoin Volatility Index is used for tracking the Bitcoin and Litecoin price volatility in US dollars over different periods of time, as well as providing a BTC-USD converter using the current price.

 What is volatility and why does it matter?